digitalservicebund/useid-backend-service/doc/adr/0009-api-key.md

 ## Context

-We want to filter incoming requests in the UseID backend that only client with an approved integration could access UseID endpoints.
+We want to filter incoming requests in the UseID backend, so that only authorized clients are able to access the API.

 ## Decision

 We use Bearer authentication.
-The Client (eService) should add a token in the Authorization header when requesting to the endpoints and the token should be a random string of 51 characters.
+The Client (eService) should add a token in the Authorization header when requesting to the endpoints and the token should be a string of 51 characters which was issued to the client by us.

 e.g.